AmingAndrei/violence.website/content/species/devils/clutch_beetles.md

 Reproduction and Development

 Clutch Beetles reproduce asexually, laying multiple eggs which hatch into larvae.
-These larvae are morphologically and behaviorally identical.
+These larvae are morphologically and behaviourally identical.
 Upon hatching, larvae consume unhatched eggs to obtain nutrients.
 As they progress to the pupal stage, divergence in traits begins to manifest.
 Many die during this phase due to trait incompatibility or developmental failure, contributing to the species’ low observable population density.

 Neurology